Winter is the best time for a skin check and here’s why:

 The most common treatment for skin cancer is surgery under a local or general anaesthetic to remove all cancer cells.
 Some early skin cancers can be treated with ointments or cryotherapy.

-Our skin cancer doctors
+Skin cancer doctors

 Dr Allan Huynh